Kevmorales/Kevmorales/readme.md

 ### What is in the scope right now?
 - 🔭 I’m working on rebuilding my personal portfolio
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning more about AI, chatgpt and custom commands